matthew-ia/cayo/README.md

 }
 ```

 This preprocessor enhances Cayo's functionality by transforming imported component objects into the appropriate paths that Cayo can resolve.
-It enables the following syntax:
+It enables the following syntax, and supports components from local files, npm packages, or any path your bundler can resolve:

 ```svelte
 <!-- Before: String-based approach -->